owntone/owntone-server/docs/clients/remote.md

     Remote device and the host OwnTone is running on.

-    Solution 1: Sometimes it resolves the issue if you force Remote to quit, restart it and do the pairing proces again.
+    Solution 1: Sometimes it resolves the issue if you force Remote to quit, restart it and do the pairing process again.
 Another trick is to establish some other connection (eg SSH) from the iPod/iPhone/iPad to the host.

     Solution 2: Check your router settings if you can whitelist multicast addresses